hm-lang/core/proposals/README.md

 We can have arguments with generic types, but we can also have arguments with generic names.

-TODO: do generic names need a different syntax than generic values, e.g., `fixedArray~{N: count, t}` for a fixed-count array with `t` elements?

 ### argument type generics

 For functions that accept multiple types as input/output, we define template types